Herding Dogs

 About the Cardigan Welsh Corgi

-The Cardigan Welsh Corgi is a large herding dogs known for its outgoing nature and highly intelligent mind.
-Well-suited to apartment living, the Cardigan Welsh Corgi is an excellent choice for first-time dog owners.
+The Cardigan Welsh Corgi is a medium herding dog known for being deeply loving with its family and friendly once acquainted.
+With a highly intelligent mind, well-suited to apartment living, the Cardigan Welsh Corgi is an excellent choice for first-time dog owners.
 Typically standing 10 inches to 12 inches tall at the shoulder and weighing 25 to 38 pounds, this breed has a life expectancy of 12 to 15 years, making it a long-lived companion for the right family.

 Originally classified within the Herding Dogs group, the Cardigan Welsh Corgi brings a distinct combination of traits that sets it apart.
 The Cardigan Welsh Corgi has a moderate energy level that suits an active household without being overwhelming.
 Deeply affectionate, the Cardigan Welsh Corgi loves being close to its people and forms strong bonds with every member of the household.